|

 The Lead Time and Cycle Time Chart is a dynamic tool that helps you measure efficiency.
 Lead Time refers to the total time from when a task is created until it’s completed, whereas Cycle Time measures the time taken to complete a task once work has begun on it.

-Tracking these two metrics lets you identify how quickly tasks are moving through your process and where delays might occur.
+Tracking these two Kanban metrics lets you identify how quickly tasks are moving through your process and where delays might occur.
 Lead time and cycle time charts allow you to make necessary adjustments to improve productivity and maintain steady progress in your workflow.

 #4) Cumulative Flow Diagram (CFD)